 If a visit is booked, but you are not in at the agreed time you will be charged a fee of £56.52.

 For all pests the cost is £113.04.
 For wasps this is per visit and includes materials.
 For all other pests it is per hour (minimum charge of one hour).

 All commercial bookings need a deposit of £113.04.
 An officer will visit and quote for the work.
 If the quote is not accepted, the deposit will be refunded minus the survey fee of £56.52.

 Bees are not pests because they pollinate fruit and flowers.
 They should not be destroyed, unless they are causing a danger to humans or pets.
 More advice is available from the British Bee Keepers Association or contact Witney Bees who offer advice on honey bees and will deal with any local swarms through a local swarms officer for West Oxfordshire, without charge.

 Any treatments booked for wasps, when the problem is actually bees, will be fully charged.

 The Council, and its pest control contractor, do not deal with the removal or eradication of bees.

 Preventing pest problems

-We can serve notice on the owners/occupiers of rat-infested land requiring that they get rid of the infestation.
+We can serve notice on the owners or occupiers of rat-infested land to get rid of the infestation.